ts33kr/granite/README.md

   the base classes coding (as long as types have similar interfaces).
-  And last, but not least - all of the code that is emitted into the client site is being taken apart and re-translated, using either the obfuscation or the code beautification toolkit, depending on the scope and config.
+  And last, but not least - all of the code that is emitted into the client site is being taken apart and re-translated, using either obfuscation or the code beautification toolkit, depending on config.

   + A unique extension to the object system, written using pure CoffeeScript that allows for completely transparent and dynamic